ErikLoubal/grunt-template-runner/README.md

 You can use Bulletin Board (BB) inside of vocabs, the BB code will be replaced with HTML markup when generating.
 Currently supported BB code's are strong, paragraphs and URL's.

+The generator will firstly process the BB code into markup.
+The processed vocabs are then passed to lodash's template method to generate the final markup files.
+Therefore you can **only use BB code inside vocab files** and not the template files.

 ### Paragraph tags
 ```
 {P}This is a paragraph.{/P}